The Gregory House program welcomes leaders of all levels to discern and prepare for vocational ministry through a Residency.

 We offer two types of residencies:

-Discern your call to vocational ministry with a one-year residency designed for young professionals.
-Residencies may be full-or part-time, and may be renewed for an additional year.
+Discern your call to vocational ministry with a one to two year residency designed to deepen pastoral experience.
+Ministry Residencies may be full-or part-time.

 Train to either plant an Anglican Church or step into a senior leadership role.
 These multi-year residencies are limited to those committed to serving in the Upper Midwest Diocese long-term.